playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 React expects you to pass in a function as opposed to emitting an event and listening for it.

-This differs slightly from Vue and Angular but has the same fundamental idea of "sending data to a parent component".
+This differs slightly from Vue and Angular but has the same fundamental idea of "sending data to a parent component."

 ```jsx {2,6,20-28,33-38}
 import { useState } from "react";